 This is where little Leonardo spent the formative years of his life, surrounded by vineyards and olive groves.
 The rolling hills of Tuscany must have been a good environment for a curious child and fledgling genius.

 Leonardo went on to become a world-famous painter.
 And sculptor, engineer, scientist and inventor.
 But perhaps most interestingly, I think, he combined it all.
-His paintings demonstrate an understanding of the physics of the human body and of light.
+His paintings demonstrate an understanding of the physics of light and of the human body.
 On the other hand, his scientific projects are in the form of diagrams and drawings.
 A very interesting man indeed.